What is the London waterfront?

-What is the London waterfront?

 In the center of the London waterfront is Eros Fountain from Piccadilly Circus and, parked right next to it, a fully detailed Knight Bus prop.
-Although visitors can’t climb aboard it, they can look inside and take pictures of the highly detailed interior, including the chandelier from Harry Potter and the Prisoner of Azkaban.
-A Conductor is stationed here to take pictures with guests, and the (in)famous Shrunken Head hanging above the dashboard interacts with both him and all the muggles around them.
+Although you can’t climb aboard, you can look inside and take pictures of the highly detailed props, including the chandelier from Harry Potter and the Prisoner of Azkaban.
+A conductor is stationed here to interact and take pictures with, along with the Dre Head, the shrunken head hanging above the dashboard.